mdtanvirabir/UML-Project-Hotel-Management-System/README.md

 The primary objectives of this UML project are as follows:

-Visual Representation: Create UML diagrams that visually represent the Gym Management Software's architecture, including its key components, classes, relationships, and interactions.
+Visual Representation: Create UML diagrams that visually represent the Hotel-Management-System Software's architecture, including its key components, classes, relationships, and interactions.

 Improved Understanding: Enhance the understanding of the software's structure and behavior among developers, stakeholders, and potential users.